Damms/WazuhSIEMLab/README.md

 </group>
 ```

-Now open the server config file `/var/ossec/etc/ossec.conf` and paste the below into the bottom of the file, replacing `OUR_VIRUS_TOTAL_API_KEY>` with your [Virus Total API Key](https://docs.virustotal.com/reference/overview).
+Now open the server config file `/var/ossec/etc/ossec.conf` and paste the below into the bottom of the file, replacing `YOUR_VIRUS_TOTAL_API_KEY` with your [Virus Total API Key](https://docs.virustotal.com/reference/overview).
 ```
 <ossec_config>
   <integration>